 The Deakin University English Language Institute (DUELI) was established in 1998 and is one of Australia’s best university English language centres.
 At DUELI, we have a strong reputation for preparing students for entry to Award and Study Abroad courses at Deakin University and for Diploma and Foundation studies programs at Deakin College.
-Since 2005 more than 12,000 students have entered a Deakin University award course after completing a DUELI pathway program.
+In the last 10 years more than 12,000 students have entered a Deakin University award course after completing a DUELI pathway program.

 Deakin University English Language Institute

 1 Gheringhap Street,

 DUELI offers its direct entry pathway on the beautiful Geelong Waterfront Campus.
 DUELI students are part of the Deakin University community and have access to the university’s wide range of facilities and support services.
 DUELI programs in Geelong include English for Academic Purposes from intermediate to advanced level and English for Nursing.
 Teachers at DUELI are highly qualified and experienced professionals who help prepare students to fully participate in academic life.
 DUELI courses are offered in blocks of five weeks, and commence every five to six weeks throughout the year.
 The courses include 20 hours face to face tuition per week plus 5 hours per week of supervised learning in our Independent Learning Centre (ILC).
 Class sizes are small, with an average of 15 students per class.
 Generally, the number of students in DUELI classes ranges from 6 to a maximum of 18 students.

 Studying English at DUELI ensures that students develop the skills required for academic success in their future studies.
 It also provides new international students with the opportunity to meet new people and make life-long friendships.
 DUELI programs enable students to share knowledge, ideas and experiences.
 DUELI is also located on Deakin’s Melbourne Campus.

 Samuel designs cars, prints in 3D and learns to surf